 The Untold Truth Of The Misfits

-Despite growing post-breakup popularity, The Misfits were mired in lawsuits and bad blood for decades.
-In 1995, bassist Jerry Only and his brother, final classic-era Misfits guitarist Doyle Only, recruited unknown vocalist Michale Graves for an all new incarnation of the band.
-The reformed Misfits, with their cartoonish focus on monster movie imagery, split their fanbase.
-Meanwhile, Danzig was content to put The Misfits behind him — seemingly forever.
+Despite growing post-breakup popularity, The Misfits was mired in lawsuits and bad blood for decades.
+In 1995, bassist Jerry Only and his brother, final classic-era Misfits guitarist Doyle Only, recruited unknown vocalist Michale Graves for an all-new incarnation of the band.
+The reformed Misfits, with its cartoonish focus on monster movie imagery, split their fanbase.
+Meanwhile, Danzig was content to put The Misfits behind him, seemingly forever.

 The Misfits' humble beginnings

-Born Glenn Anzalone on June 23, 1955, in Lodi, N.J., Glenn Danzig, like many disaffected suburban kids in the 60s, grew up hooked on comics and horror movies.
+Born Glenn Anzalone on June 23, 1955, in Lodi, New Jersey, Glenn Danzig, like many disaffected suburban kids in the '60s, grew up hooked on comics and horror movies.
 A self-described outsider, Danzig had little patience for his peers or their tastes.
-"Growing up, while everyone else was reading stupid s***, I was reading Edgar Allan Poe and Baudelaire," Danzig told The Stranger's Trent Moorman in 2013.
+"Growing up, while everyone else was reading stupid s***, I was reading Edgar Allan Poe and Baudelaire," Danzig told The Stranger in 2013.
 "I loved horror movies, and I really liked underground comics."

-After graduating from Lodi High School in 1973, Danzig developed an interest in music.
-As the Danzig frontman told The Stranger, his "hatred of everything" spurred his entry into music.
+After graduating from Lodi High School in 1973, Danzig developed an interest in music, spurred by his "hatred of everything."
 With a taste for heavy music like Black Sabbath, the singer joined his first band, Talus, in 1975.
 By 1976, he was ready to realize a new musical vision, one that would incorporate his offbeat interests and obsessions.
 New York's rising punk rock movement seemed the perfect vehicle.

 A lucky break got The Misfits free studio time

 Released on Glenn Danzig's label, Blank Records, "Cough/Cool" was limited to a modest pressing of 500 copies.
 Still, the short run was enough to attract the attention of a major label, but not in the way that Danzig and The Misfits might have hoped.
-According to American Hardcore: A Tribal History, Mercury Records wanted Blank as an indie imprint and were willing to make a deal to get it.
-In exchange for 30 hours of studio time, The Misfits gave up Blank Records and rechristened their label Plan 9 in a nod to Ed Wood's infamous movie.
+Mercury Records wanted Blank as an indie imprint and was willing to make a deal to get it.
+In exchange for 30 hours of studio time, The Misfits gave up Blank Records and rechristened its label Plan 9 in a nod to Ed Wood's infamous movie.

 The Misfits embrace their horror image

-With the 1978 departure of Franché Coma and Mr. Jim, The Misfits again found themselves in need of a guitarist and drummer.
+With the 1978 departure of Franché Coma and Mr. Jim, The Misfits again found itself in need of a guitarist and drummer.
 The next lineup featured Bobby Steele, a veteran of the New York punk scene, and drummer Joey Image.
-As recounted in American Hardcore, it was during this era that the band began incorporating horror elements into its image.
+It was during this era that the band began incorporating horror elements into its image.
 A typical Misfits gig began with horror movie trailers projected onto a huge roll of seamless paper draped in front of the stage.
-As the last clip ended, the band would strike their first ear-splitting chord and smash through the screen.
+As the last clip ended, the band would strike its first ear-splitting chord and smash through the screen.
 The look of the band also became more cohesive.
-Danzig, clad in a homemade skeleton shirt, and Only in leather and spikes, were now sporting exaggerated, chin length, Dracula-style widows' peaks that would come to be known as devillocks.
+Danzig, clad in a homemade skeleton shirt, and Only in leather and spikes, were both now sporting exaggerated, chin-length, Dracula-style widows' peaks that would come to be known as devillocks.

-According to Misfits Central, the flyer for the band's final show at New York's Max's Kansas City featured The Misfits first use of the iconic Crimson Ghost.
+The flyer for the band's final show at New York's Max's Kansas City featured The Misfits' first use of the iconic Crimson Ghost.
 Lifted from the 1946 Republic film serial of the same name, the Crimson Ghost would become The Misfits' mascot and the image most associated with the band.

 A disastrous tour of England nearly ends The Misfits

-As documented by Misfits Central, The Misfits opened for British punk band The Damned at a New York club called Hurrah in June of 1979.
-Prior to taking the stage, Misfits bassist Jerry Only discussed the possibility of opening for The Damned on a United KIngdom tour with the band's vocalist Dave Vanian.
+The Misfits opened for British punk band The Damned (pictured above) at a New York club called Hurrah in June of 1979.
+Prior to taking the stage, Misfits bassist Jerry Only discussed the possibility of opening for The Damned on a United Kingdom tour with the band's vocalist Dave Vanian.
 From this point, the details of The Misfits' ill-fated tour of Britain become somewhat murky.

-According to American Hardcore, Glenn Danzig and Only booked the tour through England's musician's union and received a contract outlining tour dates and pay from The Damned's manager.
-On Nov.
-21, 1979, The Misfits arrived in England.
-Only went to Vanian's home to work out some final details.
+Glenn Danzig and Only booked the tour through England's musician's union and received a contract outlining tour dates and pay from The Damned's manager.
+On November 21, 1979, The Misfits arrived in England and Only went to Vanian's home to work out some final details.
 The visit came as a complete surprise to Vanian, who hadn't taken Only's offer seriously.
 Compounding the confusion, Only had neglected to sign the contracts drawn up by The Damned's management.
-The Misfits were hurriedly added to The Damned's tour, but frustration over lack of pay, likely stemming from the unsigned contracts, and frustration with rented gear led the band to quit after one show.
+The Misfits was hurriedly added to The Damned's tour, but frustration over lack of pay, likely stemming from the unsigned contracts, and frustration with rented gear led the band to quit after one show.

 Stranded in England and surviving on Only's father's credit cards, The Misfits nearly fractured.
 Drummer Joey Image booked a flight back to the United States, effectively quitting the band.
-While Only went sightseeing with the late Sid Vicious' mother, Bobby Steele and Danzig landed in jail after a violent confrontation, allegedly with local skinheads.
-Their two-night stay in London's Brixton jail was immortalized by Danzig in The Misfits song, "London Dungeon."
+While Only went sightseeing with the mother of Sid Vicious, whose tragic life had recently ended, Bobby Steele and Danzig landed in jail after a violent confrontation, allegedly with local skinheads.
+Their two-night stay in London's Brixton jail was immortalized by Danzig in The Misfits' song, "London Dungeon."

 Exit Bobby Steele, enter Doyle